 8. Manage and improve relationships

-This is important from all aspects.
+This is important in all aspects.
 If you learn to manage your relationships effectively you will be able to control the process and transition.
 You will be able to manage your exit smoothly from your current or old role.
 Understanding where your old boss is coming from and the impact you have on him/her – and how you interact could really influence how you leave a job.
 How you get your next job and keep it may also rely heavily on your ability to manage relationships well.

 9. Leverage your connections

 Learn how to network and harness your connections effectively.
-This does not mean bombarding people you do not know with emails or adding everyone you can find to linkedin.
-Neither is this picking up as many business cards you can at a networking event and calling that person part of your ‘network’.
+This does not mean bombarding people you do not know with emails or adding everyone you can find to LinkedIn.
+Neither is this picking up as many business cards as you can at a networking event and calling that person part of your ‘network’.
 Real networking is about getting to know people.
 You need to work on identifying and getting to know those who can help you along your way.

-10. Rid yourself of blocks, fears and insecurities
+10. Rid yourself of blocks, fears, and insecurities

 All of us have them at one stage or another.
 Many of us keep them for years.
 However, do not let them stop you.
 If you are afraid – that is ok – just do not let it take over and control what you do or do not do.
-If something is blocking you from moving forward – take the time and action you need to confront it, deal with it and resolve it.
+If something is blocking you from moving forward – take the time and action you need to confront it, deal with it, and resolve it.
 This does not have to be done alone.
 Find support from those around you.
-Get support from a professional if it is a deep personal issue that is troubling you.
+Get support from a professional if it is a deeply personal issue that is troubling you.
 If you do not deal with it now – it will keep blocking you in different ways throughout your career and life.
-Once you have worked through the blocks – you will be so much more energised, comfortable, confident and free.
+Once you have worked through the blocks – you will be so much more energized, comfortable, confident, and free.

 Those are the 10 pieces of the pie that you must do before or as you start your journey and change careers.
-Each step requires some work, time and thought – but they are important if you really want to make it work.
+Each step requires some work, time, and thought – but they are important if you really want to make it work.
 There might be a lot to do – but you are not alone and you CAN do it.